-The main purpose of this committee is to assess the need for new program and conduct a market analysis and prepare the feasibility study, Financial Analysis and Timed Action Plan for program development.
-This committee should also ensure that the proposed programs are consistent with the strategic plan of SUC, propose enrolment projections of the new program along with identification of required facilities, human and non-human resource requirements along with short and long term budgets.
-The committee should take inputs from prospective employers in framing the learning out comes, preparing program structure and details of benchmarking of the program.
+The program planning and development policy outlines the process for assessing the need for new program through conducting a market analysis and preparing the feasibility study along with the Financial Analysis and Timed Action Plan for program development.
+This policy ensure that the proposed programs are consistent with the strategic plan of SUC, proposed enrolment projections of the new program.
+This includes identification of required facilities, human and nonhuman resource requirements along with short and long term budgets. inputs are taken from prospective employers in framing the learning out comes, preparing program structure and details of benchmarking of the program.